-Criteria JORC Code explanation Commentary Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment charges, penalties, net smelter returns, etc. The derivation of assumptions made of metal or commodity price(s), for the principal metals, The derivation of assumptions made of metal of commonly price(s), for the principal metals, minerals and co-products.
-Market assessment • The demand, supply and stock situation for the particular commodity, consumption trends and factors likely to affect supply and demand into the future.
+Criteria JORC Code explanation Commentary Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade metal or commodity price(s) exchange rates, transportation and treatment charge penalties, net smelter returns, etc. The derivation of assumptions made of metal or commodity price(s), for the principal meta minerals and co-products.
+S, Market assessment The demand, supply and stock situation for the particular commodity, consumpti trends and factors likely to affect supply and demand into the future.
 No reserve has been stated for the Northern Territory Project.
-A customer and competitor analysis along with the identification of likely market windows for the product. • Price and volume forecasts and the basis for these forecasts. • For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract.
-Economic • The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. • NPV ranges and sensitivity to variations in the significant assumptions and inputs.
-Social • The status of agreements with key stakeholders and matters leading to social licence to operate. • No reserve has been stated for the Northern Territory Project.
-Other • To the extent relevant, the impact of the following on the project and/or on the estimation and classification of the Ore Reserves: • No reserve has been stated for the Northern Territory Project.
-Any identified material naturally occurring risks. • The status of material legal agreements and marketing arrangements. • The status of governmental agreements and approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
-There must be reasonable grounds to expect that all necessary Government approvals will be received within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
-Highlight and discuss the materiality of any unresolved matter that is dependent on a third party on which extraction of the reserve is contingent.
-Classification • The basis for the classification of the Ore Reserves into varying confidence categories. • No reserve has been stated for the Northern Territory Project. • Whether the result appropriately reflects the Competent Person's view of the deposit.
-The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any). l Audits or reviews • The results of any audits or reviews of Ore Reserve estimates. • No reserve has been stated for the Northern Territory Project.
+A customer and competitor analysis along with the identification of likely mark windows for the product. et et Price and volume forecasts and the basis for these forecasts.
+For industrial minerals the customer specification, testing and acceptance requirement prior to a supply contract. ts Economic The inputs to the economic analysis to produce the net present value (NPV) in the study, t source and confidence of these economic inputs including estimated inflation, discount ra etc. NPV ranges and sensitivity to variations in the significant assumptions and inputs.
+Social The status of agreements with key stakeholders and matters leading to social licence operate.
+No reserve has been stated for the Northern Territory Project.
+Other To the extent relevant, the impact of the following on the project and/or on the estimation a classification of the Ore Reserves: No reserve has been stated for the Northern Territory Project.
+Any identified material naturally occurring risks.
+The status of material legal agreements and marketing arrangements.
+The status of governmental agreements and approvals critical to the viability of the projes such as mineral tenement status, and government and statutory approvals.
+There must reasonable grounds to expect that all necessary Government approvals will be receiv within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
+Highlight a discuss the materiality of any unresolved matter that is dependent on a third party on white extraction of the reserve is contingent. pe ed nd Classification The basis for the classification of the Ore Reserves into varying confidence categories.
+No reserve has been stated for the Northern Territory Project.
+Whether the result appropriately reflects the Competent Person's view of the deposit.
+The proportion of Probable Ore Reserves that have been derived from Measured Miner Resources (if any). al Audits or reviews The results of any audits or reviews of Ore Reserve estimates.
+No reserve has been stated for the Northern Territory Project.
+1 l.

-Criteria JORC Code explanation Commentary Discussion of relative accuracy / confidence • Where appropriate a statement of the relative accuracy and confidence level in Reserve estimate using an approach or procedure deemed appropriate by the Co Person.
-For example, the application of statistical or geostatistical procedures to the relative accuracy of the reserve within stated confidence limits, or, if such an app not deemed appropriate, a qualitative discussion of the factors which could affect the accuracy and confidence of the estimate. npetent guantify roach is The statement should specify whether it relates to global or local estimates, and, state the relevant tonnages, which should be relevant to technical and economic eva Documentation should include assumptions made and the procedures used.
-Accuracy and confidence discussions should extend to specific discussions of any Modifying Factors that may have a material impact on Ore Reserve viability, or for there are remaining areas of uncertainty at the current study stage. • It is recognised that this may not be possible or appropriate in all circumstances statements of relative accuracy and confidence of the estimate should be compa production data, where available.
+Criteria JORC Code explanation Commentary Discussion of relative accuracy / confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
+For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
+The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Documentation should include assumptions made and the procedures used.
+Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
+It is recognised that this may not be possible or appropriate in all circumstances.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.